 First things first.
 Performance drink is not a ready-to-drink meal replacement.
 It is a boost mainly composed by isomaltulose (carbs), caffeine, green tea extrac and BCAAs.
-Thus, if you are looking for a drinkable meal replacement, check out other brands in this website.
+In fact, it is a gaming energy drink.
 Now that we have clarified that let’s dive into this Performance Drink review.

 I really hope they change the name.
 Just a random thought.